US Visa for Indians

-The US Visa for Indian citizens is a coveted Visa as it makes the rather weak passport moderately stronger for traveling.
+US Visa for Indians is a coveted Visa as it makes the rather weak passport moderately stronger for traveling.
 US Visa opens the door to multiple countries esp. if you’re planning a trip to Latin America.
 Saves time, money, and a lot of trips to the embassy.

-Fortunately or Unfortunately I have two separate experiences of getting US Visa in two different countries – Ecuador and Colombia.
+Fortunately or Unfortunately I have two separate experiences of getting US Visa on my Indian passport in two different countries – Ecuador and Colombia.
 It is recommended though that one applies for US Visa from their home country.

 Here is the Common information: